 In Narrative Therapy, we use practices of acknowledging called definitional ceremonies.
 They are the much more powerful in helping people get to a new identity that any other therapeutic practice.

 Michael White took the phrase “Definitional Ceremonies” from anthropologist Barbara Myeroff.
 They are called definitional ceremonies, because they are specifically meant to celebrate a new self definition and they are practices of rich acknowledgment and appreciate of one’s story and of one’s self.
 The witness describe how the client at the center of the ceremony changed their (the witness’s) life for the better.
 The result is that people’s definition of themselves change to “worthy,” “helpful,” “compassionate,” “kind,” rather than “worthless,” “stupid,” “useless,” etc.

 Try it, even for a week, but longer if you can.
 Each night, write down 2 or more things you are grateful for as well as anything you did for someone else that day.
 I guarantee that things will shift in your life, in big and small ways.
 You will start to see the world with different eyes.
+Your anxiety will go down.
 The glass will always half full instead of half empty.
 Or all full.
 And you will feel happier.

 I also like Kristen Lamb’s newest blog post An Attitude on Gratitude

 What is your attitude on gratitude?